“You’re going to raise WHAT????” Tami sputtered, laughing so hard I thought about getting out the defibrillator.

 “Well, get rid of them now or your chickens will last about ten minutes,” he warned, “Same goes for foxes and coyotes.
 Nothing they like better than a nice, fat hen.
 You need a reinforced chicken coop that you can lock down every night.”

-My happy backyard of sunning hens morphed into a prison fortress surrounded by concertina wire, me, a shotgun, and guard dogs, on 24X7 patrol.
+My happy backyard of sunning hens morphed into a prison fortress surrounded by concertina wire, guard dogs, and me with a shotgun, on 24X7 patrol.

 “Oh, don’t forget the truck to haul off the manure.
 And a contract with wherever you’re going to dump it,” he added.

-“Oh, no,” I contradicted confidently, “Whatever I don’t use as fertilizer in my yard, I’m going to sell.
+“No, no,” I contradicted confidently, “I’ll sell whatever’s left from fertilizing my yard.
 It’ll be a nice side income.”
 He snorted.

 “Good luck with that,” he said, “You can fertilize your yard for a year on a month’s worth of chicken manure, after you dig it out of the coop.
 And it has to compost for at least six months first or you’ll burn your plants.
-And no,” he said, holding up a hand as I started to protest, “You can’t train chickens to use the litter box.
+And no,” he said, holding up a hand as I thought of an alternate solution, “You can’t train chickens to use the litter box.
 I pay a guy to take mine and he’s not cheap.”

 Prison fortress surrounded by concertina wire and smelly mountains of chicken poop.
 The neighbors were gonna love this…not.
-Let’s not even talk about the fact that I need a good 30 minutes to steel myself for the cat litterbox.
+And I need a good 30 minutes to steel myself for the CAT litterbox.

 “Is your backyard large enough?” he asked, “You gotta get a permit if you’re going to have more than three chickens in Portland, and the chickens must stay at least 25 feet away from your neighbors and your property lines.”